wdawson/okta.github.io/_source/_posts/2017-11-20-add-sso-spring-boot-15-min.md

 * [Secure Your SPA with Spring Boot and OAuth](/blog/2017/10/27/secure-spa-spring-boot-oauth)
 * [Add Role-Based Access Control to Your App with Spring Security and Thymeleaf](/blog/2017/10/13/okta-groups-spring-security)

 And if you have questions about this or any of our other content (or just want to chat!) hit us up on Twitter [@OktaDev](https://twitter.com/OktaDev).
-We’d love to hear from you!
+We'd love to hear from you!